MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/getmessages-sample.md

 ---
 description: "Learn more about: GetMessages Sample"
 title: "GetMessages Sample"
-ms.custom: ""
+ms.service: biztalk-server
 ms.date: "06/08/2017"
-ms.service: biztalk-server
 ms.reviewer: ""
-ms.suite: ""
-ms.topic: "article"
+ms.topic: how-to
 ---

 # GetMessages Sample

 This topic provides sample code that you can use to retrieve messages from one of the message non-repudiation tables or one of the line-of-business (LOB) tables in a readable form.
 The message non-repudiation tables include MessageStorageIn and MessageStorageOut in the [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)]Archive database; the LOB tables include MessageFromLOB and MessageToLOB in the [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)]DATA database.

  Use `GetMessages` for either troubleshooting or development.
 By default, the code returns a base 64 string.

 > [!NOTE]
+>
 > The GetMessages.cs sample code contains two sections of code—one for retrieving messages from one of the LOB tables, and one for retrieving messages from one of the non-repudiation tables.
 Create separate applications for each purpose.

 ### To retrieve messages from an LOB table